Alan Stern: Space science mission

-Stern has extensive experience in instrument development, with a strong concentration in ultraviolet technologies.
+Stern has experience in instrument development, concentrating on ultraviolet technologies.
 Stern is a principal investigator (PI) in NASA's UV sounding rocket program, and was the project scientist on a Shuttle-deployable SPARTAN astronomical satellite.
 He was the PI of the advanced, miniaturized HIPPS Pluto breadboard camera/IR spectrometer/UV spectrometer payload for the NASA/Pluto-Kuiper Express mission, and he is the PI of the PERSI imager/spectrometer payload on NASA's New Horizons Pluto mission.
 Stern is also the PI of the ALI CE UV Spectrometer for the ESA/NASA Rosetta comet orbiter.
 He was a member of the New Millennium Deep Space 1 (DS1) mission science team, and is a Co-investigator on both the ESA SPICAM Mars UV spectrometer launched on Mars Express, and the Hubble Space Telescope Cosmic Origins Spectrograph (COS) installed in 2009.
 He is the PI of the SWUIS ultraviolet imager, which has flown two Shuttle missions, and the SWUIS-A airborne astronomical facility.
 In this capacity, Stern has flown numerous WB-57 and F-18 airborne research astronomy missions.
 Stern and his colleague, Dr. Daniel Durda, have been flying on the modified F/A-18 Hornet with a sophisticated camera system called the Southwest Ultraviolet Imaging System (SWUIS).
 They use the camera to search for a hypothetical group of asteroids (Vulcanoids) between the orbit of Mercury and the Sun that are so elusive and hard to see that scientists are not sure they exist.

-Although he is a qualified pilot, Stern and his colleague are not flying these missions but rather operating the instruments at up to 60,000 feet in the F/A-18's.
-With regards to mission preparation Stern has stated: